 Adam Levine was one of the original coaches of The Voice and despite his own busy schedule with Maroon 5, he hasn’t missed a single season.
 Levine proved right away what a great coach he was when he won the very first season with Javier Colon.
 Since then he has consistently had artists in the finals and has won two more seasons with Tessanne Chin in season five and Jordan Smith in season nine.
 His love and desire to win is infectious and is undoubtedly one of the best coaches at choosing songs that best fit artists and their abilities.
 Along with all of this, he is one of the most fun coaches and most beloved by fans who also can’t get enough of his friendship with Blake Shelton, which has become a big part of the show.

 1. Blake Shelton

 Blake Shelton was also one of the original coaches and has arguably been the biggest surprise on the series.
-On the outside Shelton appears to be a rough-edged country boy, but as it turns out, he is extremely relatable, hilarious and a fantastic coach.
-There was no way that the country singer wasn’t going to top the list of The Voice‘s coaches due to the fact he now has five wins under his belt: Jermaine Paul (season two), Cassadee Pop (season three), Danielle Bradberry (season four), Craig Wayne Boyd (season seven) and Sundance Head (season eleven).
+On the outside, Shelton appears to be a rough-edged country boy, but as it turns out, he is extremely relatable, hilarious and a fantastic coach.
+There was no way that the country singer wasn’t going to top the list of The Voice‘s coaches due to the fact he now has six wins under his belt: Jermaine Paul (season two), Cassadee Pop (season three), Danielle Bradberry (season four), Craig Wayne Boyd (season seven), Sundance Head (season eleven), and Chloe Kohanski (season thirteen).
 He has proven that he can work and guide artists outside of just country, but those who have been on his team on the show have also had the most success on music charts following their time on The Voice.
 His obvious success matched with his great personality has made Blake Shelton The Voice‘s best coach.